-Level of Care Covered Services Description of Treatment Level Utilization Management Prevention Level 0.5 Early Intervention/ Prevention (Continued) AUDIT comprises 10 questions and require approximately two to five minutes administer.
-AUDIT-C comprises three questions and takes one to two minutes complete.
-Single-question screening also has adequate sensitivity and specificity across the alcohol-misuse spectrum are requires less than one minute to administe across the alcohol-misuse spectrum are requires less than one minute to administe across the alcohol-misuse spectrum are requires less than one minute to administe across the alcohol-misuse spectrum are requires less than one minute to administe across primary care clinicians may delive effective interventions.
-There is a doso response relationship between quit rates are the intensity of counseling (that is, more alonger sessions improve quit rates).
-Quarates seem to plateau after 90 minutes to total counseling contact time.
-Helpf components of counseling include problem solving guidance for smokers (to help the develop a plan to quit and overcom common barriers to quitting) and the provision of social support as part treatment.
-Complementary practices the improve cessation rates include motivational interviewing, assessing readiness to change, offering more intensive counseling or referrals, and using telephore. er e- d or it of all a- m ae a
+Level of Care Covered Services Description of Treatment Level Utilization Management Prevention Level 0.5 Early Intervention/ Prevention (Continued) AUDIT comprises 10 questions and requires approximately two to five minutes to administer.
+AUDIT-C comprises three questions and takes one to two minutes to complete.
+Single-question screening also has adequate sensitivity and specificity across the alcohol-misuse spectrum and requires less than one minute to administer.
+C. TOBACCO Pregnant Women Various primary care clinicians may deliver effective interventions.
+There is a doseresponse relationship between quit rates and the intensity of counseling (that is, more on longer sessions improve quit rates).
+Quit rates seem to plateau after 90 minutes of total counseling contact time.
+Helpful components of counseling include problemsolving guidance for smokers (to help them develop a plan to quit and overcome common barriers to quitting) and the provision of social support as part of treatment.
+Complementary practices that improve cessation rates include motivational interviewing, assessing readiness to change, offering more intensive counseling or referrals, and using telephone "quit lines."